 Partnership could be to create a whole product (by combining different products from the partners), to make a joint venture to enter a new market, to gain market share (works only if cost of switching is low, HP and Compaq joined hands but still lost to Dell in PC market since cost of switching is low), to protect the competitive position (In 2005, Google bought 5% of AOL for $ 1B to ensure that AOL uses Google search).

-Success to good partnership is clarity of relationship, goals, communication mechanisms, IP rights, terms of commitment and management structure.
+Success to a good partnership is clarity of relationship, goals, communication mechanisms, IP rights, terms of commitment and management structure.

 - Design products and services that are easy to adopt.

 Skype vs Vonage – Cost of trying Skype was low, just download, install and use.
 Cost of trying Vonage was high since it required a complete replacement of existing telephone hardware.
-For a long time, Vonage failed to acknowledge Skype as competitor since they belonged to different categories.
+For a long time, Vonage failed to acknowledge Skype as a competitor since they belonged to different categories.

-Competition does not always stem from same category (eg. Kodak was decimated by digital camera companies not analog).
+Competition does not always stem from the same category (eg. Kodak was decimated by digital camera companies not analog).